 Concept Notes and Case Studies

 In order to facilitate learning from all operations there is a need for a conceptual framework that incorporates taxonomies and concepts based on the existing risk and hazard terminology but expanded to include resilience and adaptation best suited for use for both abnormal and normal operations.
-The suggested framework should be suitable for understanding of work-as-done and for collecting and analysing diverse sources of data on the real world resilient behavior of operators.
+The suggested framework should be suitable for understanding of work-as-done and for collecting and analyzing diverse sources of data on the real world resilient behavior of operators.
 To define the Learning From All Operations conceptual framework, the Foundation offers the following series of Concept Notes.
 Also below is a case study of how Learning From All Operations was used to select a strategy to mitigate an operational safety issue.

 Concept Note 1: The Need for Learning From All Operations